There is a quote that Brene Brown, an author and researcher about shame and vulnerability, keeps mentioning on her talks.

 She was a very private person, and suddenly, she was the talk of the town.
 Her fame, albeit blissful, was accompanied by negative comments.
 It affected her.
 This quote from former US President Theodore Roosevelt became her source of inspiration and wrote a book about it entitled Daring Greatly.

-I want to share this quote by from President Roosevelt's A Man in the Arena speech.
+I want to share this quote by President Roosevelt's A Man in the Arena speech.
 To make it more meaningful to you, World Pulse sisters, I changed it to "woman" instead of "man".

-No matter where you are now in your journey, there will be people who will criticize you for doing what you are called to do, people who question your ability or skills, people who thinks you're simply not enough for the role you are taking.
+No matter where you are now in your journey, there will be people who will criticize you for doing what you are called to do, people who question your ability or skills, people who think you're simply not enough for the role you are taking.
 These critics sometimes hold us back from pursuing our passions or goals.
 I hope we'll remember this quote from time to time as women warriors who fight daily in the arena full of critics.
 Here goes:

 "It is not the critic who counts; not the man who points out how the strong woman stumbles, or where the doer of deeds could have done them better.